 In "movie magic" style, souk scenes were filmed at Symphony Square, 1101 Red River St, Austin, TX 78701.
 It's certainly a tribute to the crew that the home of the Austin Symphony, hidden just under busy downtown streets, appears to be such a convincing location.

 Reference: In his director's commentary on the Secondhand Lions Blu-ray, Tim McCanlies mentions that this scene was filmed in Symphony Square.

 Early in the film, Mae drives over a bridge as she's taking Walter to the uncles' house.
-Later, the pair have a confrontation on the bridge when Mae takes Walter from the to the uncles' house.
+Later, the pair have a confrontation on the bridge when Mae takes Walter from the uncles' house.

 The bridge is located over Brushy Creek along County Road 456, Coupland, TX 78615.
 Sadly, the bridge was closed in 2014, and some of the guardrails have been stolen.
 Please be very cautious if you visit this bridge.

 Reference: The TexasExcapes Coupland page contains information about the town and the movie.